Amigurumi is my favorite area of crochet to work in, hands down!

 There are two main products for stuffing (at least in my area), Poly-Fil and Morning Glory.

-I'll keep this one short and sweet too, Poly-Fil is more cost friendly but Morning Glory is much softer to work with and your 'stuffies' will keep their firmness longer.
+I'll keep this one short and sweet too, Poly-Fil is more cost friendly and easiest to find at local craft stores.

 Safety Eyes-